Skip to main content

 onActivate: (event: GestureEvent<HandlerData>) => void

-Called when activation criteria for handler are met.
+Called when activation criteria for the handler are met.
 If onActivate was called, it is guaranteed that onDeactivate will be called later.

 onUpdate